robertseaton/robertseaton.github.com/_posts/2014-04-05-anki-10000-cards-later.markdown

 summary: "How my Anki usage has evolved after 10,000 cards."
 ---

-Note: If you don't know what Anki or spaced repetition is, start by reading [gwern's excellent introduction](http://www.gwern.net/Spaced%20repetition).
+If you don't know what Anki or spaced repetition is, start by reading [gwern's excellent introduction](http://www.gwern.net/Spaced%20repetition).

 !["Picture of Anki review statistics."](/img/anki.png)